kalculata/transfile-cli/README.md

 - Python 3.7 or higher
 - An OpenAI API key

+## Features
+- [x] *Multi-language Translation*: Translate `.json` and `.properties` files into multiple languages.
+- [ ] *Key Detection*: Detect existing keys and avoid translating them to reduce token usage with OpenAI API.
+- [ ] *Sorting*: Implement a sort command to sort translations.
+- [ ] *Group and Export*: Group translations and export them to Excel or CSV format.
+- [ ] *Extract from Excel/CSV*: Extract translations from Excel or CSV files.
+- [ ] *Folder Translation*: Translate all files in a specified folder using the command `transfile -f ./locales/ -s en.json`, automatically searching for translation files based on the given source file pattern and translating them.

 ## Installation

 1. **Clone the repository** (or download the source code):